Top

 Rationale

-Project PrEP is a Unitaid-funded initiative that began in 2018, aimed at integrating oral PrEP into comprehensive sexual and reproductive health (SRH) services for adolescent girls and young women (AGYW).
-The project operates across eight fixed facilities and four mobile clinics in Tshwane, Mthatha, Gqeberha, and eThekwini, South Africa.
+Project PrEP is a Unitaid-funded implementation science initiative that began in 2018, aimed at integrating oral PrEP into comprehensive sexual and reproductive health (SRH) services for adolescent girls and young women (AGYW).
+The project operates across fixed and mobile service platforms in Tshwane, Mthatha, Gqeberha, and eThekwini, South Africa.

 Primary Objectives